 In 2015, another vestige of Vegas' past bit the dust when the circa 1955 Riviera Hotel closed to make way for a major expansion of the Las Vegas Convention Center.
 City boosters hope it will help reenergize the struggling North Strip area, which recently saw the opening of the swank SLS Las Vegas (formerly the Sahara hotel), the City of Rock outdoor concert venue and the groundbreaking on Asian-themed Resorts World Las Vegas, a $4-billion hotel/casino slated to open in 2020.

-In 2016 a new South Strip entertainment/dining promenade between the New York-New York and Monte Carlo resorts opened—its centerpiece a 20,000-seat indoor arena for concerts, sports and other events.
+In 2016 a new South Strip entertainment/dining promenade between the New York-New York and Park MGM resorts opened—its centerpiece a 20,000-seat indoor arena for concerts, sports and other events.
 Only time will tell if these projects become long-term success stories.

 By CarThe major route into Las Vegas is I-15, which passes through the city from southern California to Arizona and Utah.
 On Fridays and Sundays, traffic on I-15 between southern California and Vegas can be downright maddening; it's best to hit the road early.
 Other routes are US 95 from the northwest, which becomes the Las Vegas Expressway in the downtown area, and US 93/95 from the southeast.

 Travelers from California should be prepared for desert driving, regardless of their departure point.
 Basic precautions include making certain that the car's engine and cooling system are working well, tires are inflated properly and the gas tank is filled adequately.
-It always is prudent to carry extra coolant or water in case of overheating.
+It always is prudent to carry extra coolant or water in case of overheating during your trip.

 Vegas can't wait to make you rich, evidenced by the host of slots and poker machines scattered throughout two terminals.
 On the west side of the airport is the older of the two terminals, T1.
 On McCarran's eastern side is the spacious, new T3, added in 2012 at a cost of $2.4 billion.

-T1 handles most domestic flights, while T3 hosts all international carriers and a handful of domestic airlines, notably JetBlue, United and Virgin.
+T1 handles most domestic carriers, while T3 hosts all international flights and a handful of domestic airlines, notably JetBlue, United and Virgin.

 Exiting either T1 or T3, you'll see the taxi stands.
 During prime arrival times (Thursday evenings and all day Friday) the wait for a cab can be painfully long, especially at the busier T1.
 If you're the impatient type, it's best to book private transportation in advance.
 And if you're carrying a serious wad of cash there are town cars and limos for hire ready to whisk you away without delay.